bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/anchors-shackles-ark.md

 You don't have any interactivity requirements.
 And you don't have to acquire inbound liquidity to onboard to the system in the first place.
 You don't have to run a server, you can use your smartphone, don't have much interactivity requirements.
-And every payment takes place in a coin join route, so you don't leave your, especially receivers, they do not leave their identity.
+And every payment takes place in a coin join route, so you don't leave your receivers, they do not leave their identity.
 You know, in Lightning, if hubs call it or they comply with OFAC, you know, two hubs can sort of extract the payment route.
 If I'm using IE and LSB XIZ and you're connected to ABC and they have direct channel each other so the receipt is 12A, then they can call you to extract the payment because it's linked through the same HDLC, the Bolt 11 hash identifier.
 So in this protocol, it's not a state channel design.